James Hunter (basketball): Professional career

 Hunter returned to New Zealand in 2015 and joined the Manawatu Jets.
 In eight games during the New Zealand NBL season, he averaged 10.5 points and 6.5 rebounds per game.

 For the 2015–16 season, Hunter played in Spain for Grupo INEC Zamora of the Liga EBA.

 Hunter returned to Australia in 2016 and joined the Ballarat Miners of the South East Australian Basketball League (SEABL).
 He was awarded SEABL Player of the Week for Round 19.
 In 15 games for the Miners, he averaged 11.5 points and 6.3 rebounds per game.

 In 2017, Hunter played for the Southland Sharks.
 In 18 games during the New Zealand NBL season, he averaged 7.8 points and 5.2 rebounds per game.

 On 11 July 2017, Hunter signed with the New Zealand Breakers for the 2017–18 NBL season.
 On 8 January 2018, he was released by the Breakers.
 He appeared in two games for the Breakers, totalling five points.
 He later returned to the Southland Sharks for the 2018 New Zealand NBL season.

 In 2019, Hunter played for the Knox Raiders in the NBL1.

 Between 2020 and 2021, Hunter played for the Sydney Comets in the Waratah League.

 In March 2022, Hunter signed with the Maitland Mustangs for the 2022 NBL1 East season.
+He was named team MVP.
+In December 2022, he re-signed with the Mustangs for the 2023 season.
+In 2024, he helped the Mustangs win the NBL1 East championship.